aguedes-pivotal/tanzu-demo/README.md

 ### Inspections
 11. Go to **Inspections** and run **New inspection**.
 Select the cluster created at the start.
 (This can take over 4 hours, so have a previoursly ran test to show results).

+12. Also talk about Sonobuoy and how you can run CIS benchmarks using the plugin.
+Show what a report could look like (there's an example in the sonobuoy/reports sub-directory).

 ## Application deployment steps [WIP]

 ![Demo flow](https://raw.githubusercontent.com/aguedes-pivotal/tanzu-demo/master/images/demo-flow.png "Demo flow")